In the media

 Source: Poultry Express

 The embassy of the Netherlands with co-operation of the Netherlands Business Support Office (NBSO) and the India Netherlands Business Association (INBA) organised the Dutch Knowledge Day in India.
 Laura Star (SFR) gave a presentation about precision feeding.
 She highlighted developments of the Dutch poultry production (i.e. slow growing broilers, ban on beak trimming, reduction of mineral excretion) that affect dietary requirements.
-She explains that precision feeding involves the correct amount of feed with the correct composition at the right time to fulfil dietary requirements.
+She explained that precision feeding involves the correct amount of feed with the correct composition at the right time to fulfil dietary requirements.
 For the audience it was an eye opener that feeding practices are not as simple as it may appear and that there is a lot of science into it to make safe and profitable production in the animal.

 Read the complete article >